 The factory is a family-owned business, run by Anjum, her husband Noor and Noor's brother Zafar.
 Butler Leather was opened with funding from the Swedish International Development Cooperation Agency (SIDA) and much of their equipment comes from a defunct sewing factory in Sweden.
 They employ about 130 people and the majority of their production output is for Sandqvist.

-Fair Wear Foundation has audited the working conditions in the factory, in 2016 and in 2019.
+Fair Wear Foundation has audited the working conditions in the factory, in 2016, 2019 and 2020.
 In 2017, Fair Wear Foundation visited to train the workers to strengthen employees’ rights in the workplace.

 As part of our commitment to full transparency, Sandqvist has listed the manufacturers of all materials used in our products, including fabrics and leather.
-Trims such as rivets, padding and webbing will be included in future transparency reports.
+Trims such as rivets and padding will be included in future transparency reports.